Confidence region

-In statistics, a confidence region is a multi-dimensional generalization of a confidence interval.
+In statistics, a confidence region is a multivariate generalization of a confidence interval.
 For a bivariate normal distribution, it is an ellipse, also known as the error ellipse.
-More generally, it is a set of points in an n-dimensional space, often represented as a hyperellipsoid around a point which is an estimated solution to a problem, although other shapes can occur.
+More generally, it is a set of points in an n-dimensional space, often represented as a hyperellipsoid around a point estimate which is a solution to a problem, although other shapes can occur depending on the distribution.

 Interpretation

 The confidence region is calculated in such a way that if a set of measurements were repeated many times and a confidence region calculated in the same way on each set of measurements, then a certain percentage of the time (e.g. 95%) the confidence region would include the point representing the "true" values of the set of variables being estimated.
 However, unless certain assumptions about prior probabilities are made, it does not mean, when one confidence region has been calculated, that there is a 95% probability that the "true" values lie inside the region, since we do not assume any particular probability distribution of the "true" values and we may or may not have other information about where they are likely to lie.